25 Winter Activities to Enjoy at Lake Louise

 It’s also tremendous as the frozen lake is maintained by the Fairmont Chateau Lake Louise.
 The lake is regularly cleared of snow and resurfaced, so visitors can enjoy ice skating during the winter despite conditions on other natural lakes.

-Lake Louise, every few winters, can freeze very early before a significant snowfall, resulting in a blue-glass lake.
-It’s an absolutely stunning natural occurrence and can happen in November, but don’t count on seeing the lake as a visitor this way, as November is generally the worst month to visit Banff.
+Every few winters, Lake Louise freezes very early before a significant snowfall, resulting in a blue-glass lake.
+This absolutely stunning natural occurrence can happen in November, but don’t count on seeing the lake as a visitor this way, as November is generally the worst month to visit Banff.
+The lake freezing like this doesn’t happen every year, and when it does, it lasts only a few days at most.

 Snowshoe Around Lake Louise

+You’ll be hard-pressed to find a more scenic location in the world for a snowshoe than Lake Louise.
 Every year, as the lake freezes over, it is blanketed in a heavy layer of snow.
 Take advantage of the winter trails along the lakeside, or hire a local guide.

 The most popular snowshoe is along the Northern side of Lake Louise, but you can also head up to Mirror Lake or over to Paradise Creek.
 You can grab rentals at Wilson Sports in the village, or you can book a tour with Great Divide Nature Interpretation.

-Easy Lake Louise Snowshoes
+Easy Snowshoes

-• Lakeshore Trail (4km/0meter gain)
+- Lakeshore Trail (4km/0meter gain)

-• Fairview Lookout (2km/100m gain)
+- Fairview Lookout (2km/100m gain)

-• Louise Creek (5.6km/195m gain)
+- Louise Creek (5.6km/195m gain)

-Moderate Lake Louise Snowshoes
+Moderate Snowshoes

-• Highline Trail (9km/60m gain)
+- Highline Trail (9km/60m gain)

-• Mirror Lake (5.4km/295 gain)
+- Mirror Lake (5.4km/295 gain)

-Difficult Lake Louise Snowshoes
+Difficult Snowshoes

 Walk the Lake Louise Lakeshore

+If snowshoeing in Banff isn’t appealing to you, one of the most mellow things you can do is take a walk around the Lake Louise lakeshore.
 Most visitors to Lake Louise don’t actually venture past the Chateau, but you can get some great views by walking around the path that skirts Lake Louise.
 I love walking the path in the winter as it truly feels like walking in a winter wonderland.

 Hike to the Fairview Lookout

 In the winter, many of the best Lake Louise hikes are inaccessible and dangerous.
 However the Fairview Lookout is a short and sweet winter hike that most visitors will be able to complete and love.
-This trail is a short 2.4 km with 165 meters of elevation gain.
+This trail is a short 2.4 km with just 165 meters of elevation gain.

 It should take less than an hour to get to the lookout.
 Once there, you’ll have beautiful winter views of the historic Chateau Lake Louise Hotel.
 Don’t expect the view on the way up as it’s forested, but the lookout platform from the top is a lovely view worth the effort.